superphy/kmer/proposal.md

 ### Bio
 I am Gates Kempenaar and I am a 3rd year Computer Science student at the University of Lethbridge.
-During this term I will be developing tools to predict differnt serotypes of shiga toxin producing _Escherichia coli_ (STEC) using the relationship between genotype, phenotype and whole genome sequences (WGS).
+During this term I will be developing tools to predict different serotypes of shiga toxin producing _Escherichia coli_ (STEC) using the relationship between genotype, phenotype and whole genome sequences (WGS).
 I will be focusing on both O157:H7 and non-O157:H7 serotypes of STEC.

 ### Introduction